 Develop the specific engineering and maintenance knowledge and skills in your plant operators and maintainers that let them better monitor your plant’s condition and address issues before they become problems and possibly turn into disasters

-Your first layer of defence against disaster should be the knowledge and competency of your plant operators and maintainers
+Your first layer of defense against disaster should be the knowledge and competency of your plant operators and maintainers

 I got the following request the other day to explain why operators should be trained in equipment maintenance, and what the five most important issues are to get zero plant and equipment breakdowns.

 “Please help me to get the answers to these questions.
 My boss asked me to find answers and I have been searching for the last few days without success.

 - Preventive Maintenance Operator Skill Classification – Why it is required?

 - 5 Questions for Zero Breakdowns.”